The father of economics, Sir Adam Smith, has rightly said, “No complaint… is more common than that of a scarcity of money.”

 Average Salary Range: 2.49 Lakhs – 10.00 Lakhs Per annum

-A supply chain analyst is a key person in the whole workflow of the supply chain who collects and analyses data to improve the performance and to scale down the costs.
+A supply chain analyst is a key person in the whole workflow of the supply chain who collects and analyses data to improve performance and scale down costs.
 The role of a supply chain analyst requires strong analytical skills and business acumen.
 The complex job profile requires good problem-solving skills and attention to every minute detail.

 The vital job responsibilities of an analyst include the planning and implementation of supply chain optimisation projects, maintaining standards, and overseeing inventory procedures.